Malaria Vaccines

 Malaria Vaccines 2025

-The WHO's World Malaria Report 2024 estimates the annual global demand for malaria vaccines at 40–60 million doses by 2026 and 80–100 million doses annually by 2030.
-In November 2024, the WHO published a revised version of the consolidated Guidelines for malaria with an updated vaccine recommendation.
-People can be tested for malaria infection at commercially labs in the U.S.
+The WHO's World Malaria Report 2024 estimates that the annual global demand for malaria vaccines will be 40–60 million doses by 2026 and 80–100 million doses annually by 2030.
+In November 2024, the WHO published a revised version of the Consolidated Guidelines for Malaria, which included an updated vaccine recommendation.
+People can be tested for malaria infection at commercial labs in the U.S.

 Malaria Vaccines Approved